BaggioWongHK/BaggioWongHK/README.md

 32. Prefer a T-shaped over I-shaped operational style and avoid silos.
 33. Schedule regular reviews and after incidents to reflect and revise our SOPs.
 34. Reserve at least 10% of headcount perennially for OE/EE initiatives.
 (Oncall doesn't count.)
+35. Defining an "eye for quality" - Calibration to match the right configuration that appeals to most.
+36. Organization is the basis for KTLO and improved efficiency.
+    1. All businesses are based on organization “let’s make it easier and faster for others to access these resources".
+37. Hire the right people.
+Define “the right people”?
+Hunger and empathy.

 ## G. People and Leadership ([Back to top](#preamble))